The Tragic Story of the Most Majestic Ocean Liner

 Why Normandie?
 René’s parents lived on opposite sides of the Atlantic throughout his childhood.
 This unusual situation created the opportunity for him to travel frequently on the great French and British liners that survived the Second World War, like the Liberté, the Ile de France, the Queen Elizabeth and the Queen Mary.
 These regular crossings constitute his happiest memories and gave rise to a life-long study of ocean liners, most notably the legendary “floating museum” Normandie.

 The lecture begins with a review of the history of transatlantic travel during the Nineteenth Century, when countries competed to own and operate ever larger and faster ocean liners.
 These ships became symbols of technological progress as they connected the Old and New Worlds.
-The presentation then focuses on the Twentieth Century when the race to build the ultimate ship reached its pinnacle, beginning in the “roaring nineteen twenties”.
+The presentation then focuses on the Twentieth Century when the race to build the ultimate ship reached its pinnacle, beginning in the “roaring nineteen twenties.”
 Each competing European country sought to have the largest, fastest and most luxurious liner.
-The various countries’ flagships became national ambassadors proudly boasting each individual nation’s technological achievements and dominance.
+The various countries’ flagships became national ambassadors, proudly boasting each individual nation’s technological achievements and style.

 Normandie was loved by glamorous and sophisticated actors, brilliant philosophers and playwrights, world leaders and politicians, business magnets from both sides of the Atlantic, and by many fortunate ordinary people.